From the Committed Athlete to the Averagely Active, Tendonitis Is Common. It Can Be Cruelly Limiting Too.

 Here are just a few of the common names given to tendon pain:

 Until now, the options for treating tendon pain were rest, physical therapy, medications, or open surgery.
 Limited to these treatment options, it could take months or years to recover and get back to daily activities.
-Now Radiology of Indiana offers a new, innovative, proven, and effective treatment alternative designed to remove the source of tendon pain.
+Now, the Interventional Radiologists at Radiology of Indiana offer a new, innovative, proven, and effective treatment alternative designed to remove the source of tendon pain.
 The Tenex TX procedure is designed to remove scarred and damaged tendon tissue, allowing you to return to your active lifestyle.

 “It’s so precise, we’re able to do (the procedure) without disturbing healthy tissue and the incision is so small, it doesn’t even require a suture or stitches to heal.”